jevgenik/manuals/source/files/software/coding/python/python.rst

    Structure of Python package.
 Source: `Python Geeks <https://pythongeeks.org/python-packages/>`_

+PIP
+===
+PIP is a package manager for Python packages, or modules if you like.
+It is used to install and manage software packages written in Python.
+You can install, uninstall and upgrade packages with the help of ``pip`` command.
+It also helps to manage dependency between packages.

 Virtual environment
 ===================
 Virtual environment is a tool that helps to keep dependencies required by different projects separate by creating isolated